 I’ve recently become aware that throughout my life, I’ve nearly always had a special object never far from me or my thoughts.
 I suppose it was a blanket in early childhood, and before the record player I’m listening to now, it was a vintage diner mug I’d bought online after seeing it in several old episodes of Dallas.
 I don’t know why I do this.

 My musical, E-Vatar, has been on hold for a couple of months.
-A member of the creative team suffered a loss and needs some time, so I’ve started shifting my attention to the writing projects I had put on hold: two novels and a serial.
+A member of the creative team suffered a loss and needs some time, so I’ve started shifting my attention to the writing projects I had put on hold: two novels, a collection of personal essays, and a serial.
 And perhaps the serial ought to be a novel.
 Who is reading serials?
 I greatly desire to focus on one project, but I’m not sure which one.

 I haven’t heard back, yet, but I will, and she will likely give me objective feedback.
-The other two are very different.
+The other three are very different.
 One is about a journalist sent to his childhood hometown in the South to cover the 150th birthday of the church his father once pastored.
 It is a mystery.
 I’ve written a little bit more of it than the book about the widow, but not much.
 I’ve also developed a complete plot for it–chapter by chapter, something I’ve never done before.
 This book is in the mode of a Pat Conroy novel to some degree.
 Then there is A Friend of the Family – read for yourself.
 I haven’t decided where this is going.
 It’s a comedy (is it?) about a funeral crasher.
 It might make a good novel.
+I finally, a second volume of personal essays after the format of my first, My Wife Says I’m Complicated, entitled Tea and Halibut (and other minor allergies)

 It’s not easy to find time and energy to write.
 I admit I used to do most of my writing at work, but my jobs and responsibilities and work ethnic have outgrown that habit.
 Still though, I have quite a few novels sketched out and intend to write them.
 And one day, I’d like to write a real hit.